infozenfrance/Phraseanet-Docs/en/FAQ/Media/Manage-media.rst

 The multi-layers documents rendering is *weird*
 -----------------------------------------------

-The making of the sub-definitions for pictures is handled by the softwares `ImageMagick <http://www.imagemagick.org>`_, `GraphicsMagic <http://www.graphicsmagick.org/>`_ or by default by the default
+The creation of the sub-definitions for pictures is handled by the softwares `ImageMagick <http://www.imagemagick.org>`_, `GraphicsMagic <http://www.graphicsmagick.org/>`_ or by default by the default